Cartoon-KAPOW!

 Technically, any business can be producing communications for two or more different audiences.

 In copywriting, knowing your audience is vital.
-It determines the way you talk to them, the language you use and the information you provide.
+It determines the way we talk to them, the language we use and the information we provide.

 Awareness levels

-Awareness levels work on the basis that different members of your audience will be at different stages of their journey — and some will be more aware of what you can do for them than others.
+Different members of your audience will be at different stages of their customer journey and will have different levels of awareness.
+Some will be more aware of what you can do for them than others.
 Writing for these different awareness levels is key to exploring the full potential of your market.

-Most copywriters refer to legendary copywriter Eugene Schwartz and his 5 Stages of Awareness.
+Legendary copywriter, Eugene Schwartz, came up with these 5 Stages of Awareness.
 The five stages go from Unaware to Most Aware, like this:

 B2B copywriting